csc530/vuebulma/docs/components/BulmaButton.md

 Type: [`BulmaSize`](../types/common_types.md#bulmasize) | `undefined`

-Button size
+Button's size

-### isNormal
+### isResponsive

 Type: `boolean` | `undefined`

-When true, the button will be normal size

-### isResponsive

-Type: ``boolean` | `undefined`

-When true, the button will be responsive; having a more appropriate relate size based on the screen size
+When true, the button will be responsive; having a more appropriate size based on the screen size

 ### isFullWidth

 Type:  `boolean` | `undefined`

-When true, the button will be the full width of its container
+When true, the button will expand to the width of its container

 ### isOutlined